CmdrSharp/kufefe/README.md

   role: my-cluster-role # See note below on roles!
 ```

-For safety reasons, you can't bind to just any role, however.
-Kufefe will only create SA's for roles that have the annotation `kufefe.io/role: "true"`.
-This is to prevent binding to very privileged roles on accident.

 Shortly upon creating this `Request`, you should see that it is marked `Ready`.

 ```